Posted on May 4, 2015 by KC Gonzalez

 Ibarra has stayed involved with Southwestern Advantage, helping recruit other UTSA students and training the recruiters.
 He’s worked hard to leave a legacy at UTSA so that the company is able to continue changing the lives of Roadrunners.

-In the fall 2014, Ibarra won first place in the College of Business “Million Dollar Idea” pitch competition.
+In the fall of 2014, Ibarra won first place in the College of Business “Million Dollar Idea” pitch competition.

 The same semester, he competed with a team of engineering students in the UTSA $100K Student Technology Venture Competition that won first place for their prototype sleep apnea device and business plan.